How recycling is changing waste disposal

 Metal recycling near me

 Scrap metal from some projects can be significant.
-Proper disposal can not only be a major part of any demo, but it can also create some profits.
+Proper disposal can not only be a major part of any demo, but it can also create some profits and make it easier for waste services.

-- Steel roofs and studs – In buildings where metal is a large part of the construction, the steel and iron can be recycled.
+• Steel roofs and studs – The steel and iron are recycled from buildings.
 This makes it easy for the contractor.
-Those items can be segregated and removed all at once.
+Items are segregated and removed all at once.

-- Lead pipes – Lead can be recycled, but its use has dropped since it’s not healthy for humans to consume and can contaminate the water supply.
-Lead pipes should be carefully removed and segregated for disposal.
-Most communities have a segregation area where lead pipes and lead paint need to be placed.
+• Lead pipes – Lead are recycled.
+Its use has dropped since it’s not healthy for humans to consume and can contaminate the water supply.
+Lead pipes are removed and segregated for disposal.
+Most communities have a segregation area where lead pipes and lead paint are placed.
 Your waste contractor will know how to handle these items or your waste management team will need to figure that out.

-- Copper – As mentioned above, copper is extremely valuable.
+• Copper – As mentioned above, copper is extremely valuable.
 Removing the wiring and cabling from the building and recycling will net a decent profit.
-This should be done carefully, but it can be an excellent source of income for the project.
+It’s also an excellent source of income for the project.

-- Computer parts – In the unlikely event there are circuit boards, computers, servers, and other computer hardware in the building, including routers and security devices, all computer parts needs to be recycled.
+• Computer parts – In the unlikely event there are circuit boards, computers, servers, and other computer hardware in the building, including routers and security devices, all computer are donated to be recycled.
 The components are valuable.
 They also include heavy metals that can contaminate water supplies.
-Small amounts of heavy metals can be dropped off at the local recycling center or segregated and disposed of.
+Small amounts of heavy metals is dropped off at the local recycling center or sent to the landfill.

 Recycling building materials near me

-Many of the materials that buildings and parking lots are made from can be recycled or reused.
+Many of the materials from buildings and parking lots can be recycled or reused.

-- Packaging – Many construction materials are heavily packaged.
-Some of it can be returned to the supplier for reuse.
+• Packaging – Many construction materials are heavily packaged.
+It should be returned to the supplier for reuse.

-- Shingles – Roof shingles can be recycled and turned into new shingles, asphalt, or even fuel.
+• Shingles – Roof shingles can be turned into new shingles, asphalt, or even fuel.

 On a larger scale, it’s incumbent on the construction industry to deal with their own waste as much as possible.
 Construction materials accounted for 40% of all waste in landfills in 2018.
-In 2018, 600 million tons of materials were generated from demolition and construction.
-455 millions tons were forwarded for “next-use”, but 145 million tons were put into landfills.
+Demolition and construction generated more than 600 million tons of material in 2018.
+145 million tons were sent to landfills, while 455 million tons of the waste were recycled.